Style By Value

 For a description of how aggregation functions are calculated, see MySQL documentation.

-Edit the SIZE/COLOR, STROKE, and BLENDING options to see how the points change on the Map View.
+Edit the POINT SIZE, POINT COLOR, STROKE SIZE, STROKE COLOR, and BLENDING options to see how the points change on the Map View.

 CHEATSHEET: Blending Overlapping Geometries